Why raw milk

 FDA’s position is that this damage is insignificant, or that the loss of nutrition is not significant enough to take priority over maximizing food safety towards pathogens.
 Many raw milk consumers are deciding that this gain in nutrition takes priority for them.

-Interestingly, rare nutritional components like lactoferrin are completely wiped out.
+Interestingly, rare nutritional components like lactoferrin are completely wiped out by heat.
 We know this because labs extract lactoferrin from milk to produce anti-bacterial products, and to do so they need that milk to be raw.
 While raw milk consumers aren’t receiving effective medicinal doses of lactoferrin in a glass of milk, effective microdosing of these substances might lend some contribution to our gut health over time.

 Raw milk is also without additives.
 Vitamin D, added as a supplement to conventional milk in 1933 to help stave off rickets in susceptible populations, may present a conflict in someone’s nutrition plan where they are already deriving enough Vitamin D from supplements, food, or sunlight.
 Unfortified raw milk allows for more granular control of personal supplementation.